biplobgauli/OptimalDecisionMaking/README.md

 We are running the experiment for 100,000 times so that we can clearly see the trend in payouts for all bandits and calculate their means.
 If we just use a linear scale for the plots, we cannot see the initial volatility in the trending so we use a log scale.

 Just to experiment, I added another slot machine with epsilon value 0.001 and ran the experiment.
 We can now see the results in the graph for all four slot machines.
-In this case, looks like the second slot with epsilon value 0.05 gives a maximum payout.
+In this case, looks like the last slot with epsilon value 0.001, shown in red, gives the maximum payout.

 ![1](https://user-images.githubusercontent.com/7417075/42305525-8d2319d4-7fe8-11e8-888a-8a0a8ed024d8.png)